Logotipo Gentile Law

 • The move to Spain must take place as a result of:

-• An employment contract, with the exception of the special employment relationship of professional sportsmen and women, or.
+• An employment contract, with the exception of the special employment relationship of professional sportsmen and women

 • This condition will be understood to be fulfilled when an ordinary or special employment relationship, other than the one indicated above, or a statutory relationship with an employer in Spain is initiated, or when the posting is ordered by the employer and there is a letter of posting form the employer.